 There are three exams.
-Each will cover all material covered in the class until that point (weighted more towards material not covered in previous exams).
-The exams are closed book.
+There will be 2 exams which cover material discussed in class up to that point and a comprehensive Final exam.
+The exams are closed book/notes.
 You will need a scientific calculator (non-graphing, non-programmable) for doing calculations.
-Formula sheets will be provided for the exam (will be provided beforehand in class for review) You are also allowed 2 pages of notes (These notes will have to be submitted along with your exam).
+Formula sheets will be provided for the exam (and will also be provided beforehand on canvas for review).
 No other material allowed.
 No exam scores will be dropped.
 The exams will be held on campus as in-person exams barring any new developments in the COVID-19 pandemic.
 If the university requires exams to be moved online, then they will be held online via the Lockdown browser with Respondus monitoring system.